zmrui/openevolve/examples/llm_prompt_optimization/README.md

-# HuggingFace Dataset Prompt Optimization with OpenEvolve 🚀
+# LLM Prompt Optimization with OpenEvolve 🚀

-This example demonstrates how to use OpenEvolve to automatically optimize prompts for any HuggingFace dataset.
-The system uses evolutionary search to discover high-performing prompts by testing them against ground truth data.
+This example demonstrates how to use OpenEvolve to automatically optimize prompts for Large Language Models.
+The system uses evolutionary search to discover high-performing prompts by testing them against ground truth data from various datasets.

 ## 🎯 Overview

 OpenEvolve automatically:
-- Loads any HuggingFace dataset
+- Loads datasets from various sources
 - Evolves prompts through multiple generations
 - Uses cascading evaluation for efficiency
 - Finds optimal prompts for your specific task and model